-MSC 696 Advanced Counseling Internship I
+MSC 695 Counseling Practicum Is a prerequisite to: MSC 696 Advanced Counseling Internship I

-MSC 696 Advanced Counseling Internship I

-MSC 697 Advanced Internship II
+MSC 696 Advanced Counseling Internship I Is a prerequisite to: MSC 697 Advanced Internship II

 Admission to Full Candidacy

 In order to enroll in core classes, students must apply for and be accepted into Full Candidacy.
 The Full Candidacy application should be completed at least three weeks before the start of the semester in which the student intends to enroll in Advanced Core curriculum classes.
 Applications are available in electronic form at end of the MSC Program Handbook and in hard copy from the MSC Coordinator's office and from the Academic Program Assistant for Graduate Studies.